 There is a movie called Peggy Sue Got Married where a grown woman miraculously travels back in time to her high school years.
-She then tries to avoid all the mistakes she made, especially not hooking up with her eventual husband.
+She then tries to avoid all the mistakes she made, especially not hooking up with her future husband.

-While of course this is just a movie, it is true that when you reach a certain age, you tend to look back on your life and think about what you could have done better.
+While of course, this is just a movie, it is true that when you reach a certain age, you tend to look back on your life and think about what you could have done better.

 I turned 41 last year, would you believe it?
 I do not.